bodrick/awesome/TOPICS.md

 *   [prompt-engineering/click-prompt](https://github.com/prompt-engineering/click-prompt) - ClickPrompt - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.
 ClickPrompt 用于一键轻松查看、分享和执行您的 Prompt。

-## stable-diffusion

-*   [prompt-engineering/click-prompt](https://github.com/prompt-engineering/click-prompt) - ClickPrompt - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.
-ClickPrompt 用于一键轻松查看、分享和执行您的 Prompt。
-*   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
-The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.
-*   [mlc-ai/web-stable-diffusion](https://github.com/mlc-ai/web-stable-diffusion) - Bringing stable diffusion models to web browsers.
-Everything runs inside the browser with no server support.
-*   [nateraw/stable-diffusion-videos](https://github.com/nateraw/stable-diffusion-videos) - Create 🔥 videos with Stable Diffusion by exploring the latent space and morphing between text prompts
-*   [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) - Easy Docker setup for Stable Diffusion with user-friendly UI
-*   [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
-*   [MadryLab/photoguard](https://github.com/MadryLab/photoguard) - Raising the Cost of Malicious AI-Powered Image Editing

 ## discord-bot

 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.